 During times of school vacation, the foundation can use its apartments for accommodation and related service purposes.

 Student organisations that have joined the foundation’s sphere of activity refer to the matriculated persons’ and students’ unions in post-comprehensive education schools in the Turku region.
-The domiciles for these unions must be municipalities where the Turku Student Village Foundation maintains student housing, and the unions must be accepted as student organisations that have joined the foundation’s sphere of activity by the executive committee of the Turku Student Village Foundation.
+The domiciles for these unions must be municipalities where Turku Student Village Foundation maintains student housing, and the unions must be accepted as student organisations that have joined the foundation’s sphere of activity by the board of Turku Student Village Foundation.

 The foundation’s basic capital is formed by the sum of 10,000 Finnish marks paid by the Turku University’s students’ union by using a charter of foundation signed on September 1, 1966.
 Additionally, the foundation may have other funds, and what has been separately agreed on shall apply to their handling.